 - How to get Day Pass (actually Any Day Pass) to Costco

 Sign up for a free account with Personal Capital, and you can see everything about your finances in one place.
 Track your income, expenses, debt, and investments in one place.
 And it has tons of features to help you do a better job with your finances and retirement savings.

 15. Get Free Performance Boost for Your Investment

 In Personal Capital, use the Fee Analyzer tool to check your investment expense for each fund and ETF.
-Sell the expensive ones and swap them out for similar ones.
+Sell the expensive ones and swap them out for similar ones with a lower expense ratio.
 There are multiple funds and ETFs in just about any category you can think of.
 You can give your portfolio a big boost by saving even just 0.5% in expenses.

 16. Use Debt Snowball

 Owe money to several lenders?
 Use the Debt Snowball to hack your way out of debt.
 This is a way to help you get out of debt faster because it gives you a small win each time you pay a debt off.

 17. Create a Budget You Can Stick To

 Start a budget.
 A quick outline of your monthly income and expenses can be a reassuring guideline that lets you know that you’re are living within your means.
 On the other hand, a more structured budget can help you be more aware of your fiscal habits and give you a solid plan to follow.
 Whatever your leanings, a budget can be a significant first step to improve your finances.